adopted-ember-addons/ember-cli-sass/README.md

 });
 ```

+### Using in addons

+Please be advised that you will need to specify the `extension` option when using ember-cli-sass
+inside an addon (eg. to generate the `dummy.css` for the dummy app).

 ### Upgrading from a previous version

 In a previous versions the `sassOptions` config property was incorrectly moved to the `config/environment.js` file.
 This usage is deprecated, and you should specify the config in the Brocfile.

-If you were using the `.inputFile` and `.outputFile` options, this is now done by [configuring the output paths](http://www.ember-cli.com/#configuring-output-paths) in your `Brocfile.js`
+If you were using the `inputFile` and `outputFile` options, this is now done by [configuring the output paths](http://www.ember-cli.com/#configuring-output-paths) in your `Brocfile.js`

 ## Example